rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 - In addition to Ubuntu desktop wallpapers, the default theme is Yaru and the default font is Ubuntu.
 - Minimize and maximize buttons are included on window title bars.

+**Gnome News**

+The Gnome project maintains a site called [This Week in Gnome](https://thisweek.gnome.org) where they post links to short articles on what changed in the current week.
+I don't remember to look at it every week, but it's worth going to once in a while to see what has changed.

 ### Getting Help

 You can tap the superkey and type `help` to open Ubuntu's Desktop Guide.
 If you are new to Ubuntu, I highly recommend that you review it.